-This is a Spanish Valentine game based on completing a two line rhyme with a silly word.
-I do it with picture cards, to be sure that students know what the rhymes means when they complete it.
-A link to the PDF of the cards is at the end of this post.
+This is a Spanish Valentine game based on completing a two-line rhyme with a silly word.
+I do it with picture cards, to be sure that students know what the rhymes means.

 You can play this game lots of ways.
 One of the easiest ways to play is to give each child a card.
 They exchange with someone and each of them says the rhyme as they give the other the card.
 You can write the first part of the rhymes on the board.
 They think it is very funny to give someone a cow or a big book as a Valentine’s gift!